SARS-CoV-2 / COVID-19

-Because of this, the World Health Organization emphasizes the need for coordinated worldwide responses to new infectious agents in order to prevent epidemics.
+Because of this, the World Health Organization (WHO) emphasizes the need for coordinated worldwide responses to new infectious agents in order to prevent epidemics.
 WHO was instrumental in limiting recent outbreaks of the Ebola virus, avian influenza virus, and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-Ebola is a rare, but highly deadly, disease caused by infection with one of five strains of Ebola virus.
+Ebola Virus Disease (EVD) is a rare but highly deadly disease caused by infection with one of five strains of the Ebola virus.
 The first outbreak of Ebola was in 1976 near the Ebola River in the Democratic Republic of the Congo.
-Periodic outbreaks continue to occur throughout Africa.
+However, periodic outbreaks continue to occur throughout Africa.

-The host species for Ebola virus is thought to be bats, although this has not been proven.
-Ebola is highly contagious, and exposure to the virus most often occurs through direct contact with the blood or bodily fluids of an infected patient.
-It can also occur through direct contact with an infected patient's objects, such as bed sheets, syringes, or clothes.
+The host species for the Ebola virus are thought to be bats, although this has not been proven.
+Ebola is highly contagious, and exposure to the virus most often occurs through direct contact with an infected patient's blood or bodily fluids.
+However, it can also occur through direct contact with an infected patient's objects, such as bedsheets, syringes, or clothes.

 Although much less common, the virus can also be transmitted to humans through contact with bats or by handling contaminated meat from wild animals.
-Symptoms of Ebola typically appear 21 days after exposure and include fever, headaches, diarrhea, and bleeding.
+The symptoms of Ebola typically appear 21 days after exposure and include fever, headaches, diarrhea, and bleeding.

 In 2014, West Africa experienced the largest Ebola outbreak of all time.
-Due to it’s highly contagious nature, transmission of the virus quickly spread to areas of Liberia, Sierra Leone, and Guinea.
+Due to its highly contagious nature, the transmission of the virus quickly spread to areas of Liberia, Sierra Leone, and Guinea.

-Effective control of the virus requires extensive surveillance, tracking, and reporting of new cases.
-In addition, education of the general population is essential for minimizing exposure risk through proper handling of infected patients or items and limiting travel.
+Effective virus control requires extensive surveillance, tracking, and reporting of new cases.
+In addition, education of the general population is essential for minimizing exposure risk through properly handling infected patients or items and limiting travel.

-H5N1 is a highly pathogenic strain of avian influenza virus found among domestic poultry stocks in Asia and the Middle East.
+H5N1 is a highly pathogenic strain of the avian influenza virus found among domestic poultry stocks in Asia and the Middle East.
 Outbreaks of H5N1 began in the 1990s, and the H5N1 strain was isolated in 1996 from a goose in China.
-H5N1 avian flu is highly contagious and deadly in birds, the virus spread rapidly throughout Asia.
+H5N1 avian flu, which is highly contagious and deadly in birds, spread rapidly throughout Asia.

 Although human infection with H5N1 is rare, people can contract avian flu after direct contact with infected birds.
 The first human cases were reported in Hong Kong in 1997.
 Since 2003, over 650 cases of human infection with H5N1 have been reported in over 15 countries.

 Approximately 60% of people infected with H5N1 have died.
-Variants of H5N1 have arisen that are particularly infectious to mammals and migratory birds.
-This has led to the rapid spread of the virus throughout Asia, the Middle East, and Europe.
+Variants of H5N1 have arisen that are exceptionally infectious to mammals and migratory birds.
+This has led to the virus's rapid spread throughout Asia, the Middle East, and Europe.